 For one thing, your credit score as a contractor is very important in determining the cost of your monthly premiums on a bond.
 If you have fairly poor credit history, you will more than likely have to pay premiums at the high end of that scale, because you will be considered more likely to default in the event of any claim made against the bond.

 Your financial stability is also a factor considered by the surety company issuing the bond, because that’s another indicator of the potential for you to default, should any claim be made.
-The total amount of the bond itself, upon which the 1% to 3% month premiums will be based, will be arrived at by determining the annual volume of business that your company does in a typical year.
+The total of the bond itself, upon which the 1% to 3% month premiums will be based, will be arrived at by determining the annual volume of business that your company does in a typical year.
 For instance a large company which does $150,000 worth of business would probably need a surety bond in the approx. amount of $150,000.

 There are many agencies throughout the country which sell various types of insurance and bonds, but not all of them are licensed to do so in the state of Utah.
 When searching for an appropriate surety company to purchase your bond from, you should first make sure that the company is authorized to sell insurance and bonds in the state of Utah.

 After that, it’s probably a good idea to do some comparison shopping, to see what kind of a monthly rate you can get on your bond premiums.
 One company which is extremely affordable and is authorized to sell insurance and bonds in every state in the country is NFP Surety.
-Not only is NFP Surety one of the largest sellers of insurance and bonds in the US, but it has also established a reputation for being one of the most affordable as well as one of the fairest and most reliable companies to do business with.
+Not only is NFP Surety one of the largest sellers of insurance & bonds in the US, but it has also established a reputation for being one of the most affordable as well as one of the fairest and most reliable companies to do business with.

-As one example of the company’s flexibility, if you are having difficulty securing a contractor bond because of poor credit history, you may still be able to work with NFP Surety representatives to get the bonding you need.
+As one example of the company’s flexibility, if you are having difficulty securing a contractor bond because of poor credit history, you may still be able to work with Surety by NFP representatives to get the bonding you need.
 If you are under a bit of time constraint, you can go directly to the NFP Surety website and fill out an online application right there.
 Once your application has been reviewed, the whole process can be expedited by the streamlined NFP Surety process, so that you can receive the bonding you need in the shortest possible time frame.